gaearon/whatthefuck.is/posts/composition.md

 Overall, the industry has largely moved away from modeling UI components as deep inheritance hierarchies, as was common in the 2000s.

 This doesn’t mean inheritance is always “bad”.
 But it is a very blunt tool, and it should be approached with moderation.
-In particular, inheritance hierarchies that are deeper a few levels often cause problems that shallow inheritance doesn’t.
+In particular, inheritance hierarchies deeper than a few levels often cause problems that shallow inheritance doesn’t.

 Modern front-end codebases rarely use inheritance for their UI because all of the popular UI libraries today feature powerful built-in support for composition.
 Say, in React, instead of extending a `Button`, you would *render* a `<Button>` in a parent component.
 Even JavaScript UI libraries that embrace classes typically don’t use inheritance as a way to reuse rendering code.
 And this is probably for the best.